 When all workers of the world receive just compensation and respect for their labors, enjoy safe, healthy and secure working conditions, and can take pride in their work...
+DAYEINU page 21 environment for our children...
 DAYEINU

 When governments end the escalating production of devastating weapons, secure in the knowledge that they will not be necessary...
 DAYEINU